Home » Europe » Schengen Area – Everything You Need to Know

 13. Poland

-Being an EU country, Poland attracts visitors to the most visited cities like Malbork, Torun, Krakow, and Poznan.
+As an EU country, Poland attracts visitors to its most visited cities, such as Malbork, Torun, Krakow, and Poznan.
 The country signed the agreement on April 16, 2003, and implemented it in late 2007.

 14. Spain

-Spain draws visitors from across the world to explore its famous Spanish cities like Madrid and Barcelona.
+Spain draws visitors from around the world to explore its famous cities, such as Madrid and Barcelona.
 The country joined the agreement on June 25, 1991, and it was implemented on March 26, 1995.

 15. Slovakia